 3) Keep a list of everything you’ve achieved

 A year is a long time and when it came to starting preparation for my university return day and tutor visits, I soon realised that there were many opportunities and personal achievements that I’d completely forgotten about!

 The likelihood is that you’ll learn more during your placement year than you thought, so I would recommend keeping a note of all these successes so that when you come to update your CV and fill out graduate applications, you’ll have no end of examples to use.

 Want to boost your chances of getting your application seen by employers?
 Sign up to our FREE Career Coaching Course, a four-day virtual programme in October, to upskill yourself on CVs, applications and interviews.

 This year, I found my appraisal with the ProspectSoft sales & marketing director to be a really useful exercise in helping me self-reflect on all that I’d accomplished throughout my placement.

 It feels great for all of your hard work to be recognised, and it certainly made me feel valued and appreciated as a member of the team.

 But I also used the appraisal as an opportunity to ask my director which areas he thought I could improve in; much like in academia, I think it’s just as important to be aware of areas that need development as it is to know where you are excelling.

 5) Network, network, network!

-Starting out at a new job can be a daunting time for anyone, but armed with these tips, fresh ideas and an eagerness to learn you’ll be in the best position to start making an impact early on.
+Starting a new job can be a daunting time for anyone, but armed with these tips, fresh ideas and an eagerness to learn, you’ll be in the best position to start making an impact early on.